 - Erect and supine films for obstruction (may show air-fluid levels).

 - Kidney-ureter-bladder (KUB) film for renal colic (although CT KUB may be preferred).

 - Abdominal and pelvic ultrasound are useful for renal, gynaecological or obstetric pathology, masses, organomegaly, ascites, or abscess.
 Ultrasound may show acute appendicitis.

-- CT or MRI scanning: MRI is the preferred option in many cases.
-However, CT scanning is increasingly being used in pregnancy in specific cases, eg it is the most reliable method of diagnosing patients with suspected obstruction of the urinary tract due to calculus.
+- CT or MRI scanning: CT of the abdomen with or without contrast is the most common imaging employed, due to ease of availability.
+MRI is the preferred option in pregnancy, although CT scanning is increasingly being used in pregnancy in specific cases - eg, it is the most reliable method of diagnosing patients with suspected obstruction of the urinary tract due to calculus.
 Studies suggest that the risk to the fetus from the ionising radiation involved in CT scanning is minimal.
 If a risk-benefit analysis confirms that CT would be in the patient's best interests, it should not be withheld.

 - Diagnostic laparoscopy (followed by laparoscopic surgery, if appropriate).

 In the primary care or A&E setting, the diagnosis may not be clear, so use 'management of uncertainty' principles.
 Aim to decide whether the patient needs admission, surgery or further investigation - and how urgently.
 General principles are: